-Cuban entrepreneurs urge Trump to keep U.S.-Cuba detente going
+Businessman Trump urged to keep U.S.-Cuba detente going

-WASHINGTON More than 100 Cuban small business owners sent a letter to U.S. President-elect Donald Trump on Wednesday urging him to continue President Barack Obama’s engagement with Havana, despite Trump’s threat to end detente with the communist-ruled island.
+WASHINGTON Republican and Democratic U.S. lawmakers joined Cuban entrepreneurs on Wednesday to urge President-elect Donald Trump to continue President Barack Obama’s engagement with Havana, despite Trump’s threat to end detente with the island.

+"There is bipartisan support for moving forward," said Democratic Representative James McGovern, at a news conference at the U.S. Capitol where four small business owners who had traveled from the communist-ruled country also appealed to Trump, as a businessman, to support continued opening.

+More than 100 Cuban small business owners sent a letter to Trump on Wednesday urging him not to roll back Obama's rules to ease restrictions on travel, trade and investment and toward more normal diplomatic relations.

 The appeal to Trump from Cuba's fledgling private sector underscored increased uncertainty about future relations between the two former Cold War foes, given his vow to halt what he called Obama’s "deal" with Havana unless it agreed to new terms with Washington.